0cfernandes00/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 ### Deferred

 For this implementation, I leveraged the clustering compute shader again.
 The main workflow is separated into two passes: a geometry pass and a lighting pass.
 The first writes position, albedo, and normal data to G-buffers.
 The second pass is responsible for collecting the lights data for the specific cluster and computing the lighting with the G-buffer information.
-Further optimizations could include compressing the g-buffers to reduce memory bandwidth or utlizing shared memory from moving the lighting computation to a compute pass.
+Further optimizations could include compressing the g-buffers to reduce memory bandwidth or utilizing shared memory from moving the lighting computation to a compute pass.

 <img src="img/albedo.png" width="250"><img src="img/position.png" width="250"><img src="img/normal.png" width="250">